-Municipalities throughout Central Florida will honor the 20th anniversary of the 9/11 attacks with a plethora of events this weekend.
+Municipalities throughout Central Florida will honor the 20th anniversary of the 9/11 attacks with a plethora of events.
 All events will take place Saturday, Sept.
 11, unless otherwise noted.

 8:30 to 10 a.m. at the Withers-Maguire House, 16 E. Oakland Ave.
 The city of Ocoee’s Citizens Advisory Council for the Police Department will host a Memorial Event to commemorate the 20th anniversary of 9/11.
 Former New York Fire Department firefighter Jimmy Brown will be the keynote speaker.
 Ocoee Police Officer Duane Hunt will perform the national anthem.
 The city’s police and fire honor guards will present the colors, followed by a moment of silence to remember and honor the 2,977 lives lost on that day.
 Ocoee Police Department Chaplain Keith Tower will give the invocation.
 Ocoee Deputy Fire Chief Tom Smothers and Police Chief Saima Plasencia will make remarks.
 The city’s 9/11 Memorial, which has a piece of a steel beam salvaged from one of the World Trade Center buildings, will be on display.
 The event will conclude with attendees placing 2,977 American flags on the lawn of the Withers Maguire House to honor each life lost on 9/11.
 The Camaraderie Foundation will provide the flags.
 For more, contact Ocoee Police Sgt.
 Blake Prince at [email protected].